benkehoe/aws-sso-util/docs/configure.md

     2. `AWS_CONFIGURE_SSO_DEFAULT_SSO_START_URL` and `AWS_CONFIGURE_DEFAULT_SSO_REGION`
     3. `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION`
 2. If both the start URL and region are found, and the start URL is a full URL beginning wth `http`, these values are used.
-3. If not, all the profiles containing AWS SSO config are loaded.
-All AWS SSO instances found in the config are then filtered:
+3. If not, all the profiles containing Identity Center config are loaded.
+All Identity Center instances found in the config are then filtered:
     * If a start URL was found in step 1 and it begins with `http`, it will ignore all other instances.
     * If a start URL was found in step 1 and it does not begin with `http`, it is treated as a regex pattern that instance start URLs must match.
     * If a region was found in step 1, instances must match this region.
 4. The resulting filtered list of instances must contain exactly one entry.

-In general: if you've got multiple AWS SSO instances you're using, you should set the environment variables listed above with your most-used instance, and then use a substring with `--sso-start-url`/`-u` to select among them.
+In general: if you've got multiple Identity Center instances you're using, you should set the environment variables listed above with your most-used instance, and then use a substring with `--sso-start-url`/`-u` to select among them.

 For example, if you're using `https://foo.awsapps.com/start` (region `us-east-2`) and `https://bar.awsapps.com/start` (`ap-northeast-1`), and the first is your more used one, you'd set:
 ```